Eulabee Dix: Changing fortunes

 Following her divorce in 1925, Dix sailed with her children to France, and divided her time between Europe and New York.

 She won a medal at the Paris Salon in 1927, and also in New York and Philadelphia in 1929.

 The stock market crash of 1929 and the resulting depression were to affect Dix's work, as many of her former clientele had seen their fortunes wiped out.
 Frustrated with her stagnant career, she became estranged from her son, Philip, who went to live with his father.

 Dix moved to East 57th Street, where she lived for around seven years.
 Despite now living in a working-class neighbourhood, she continued to dress in extravagant outfits, always wearing a hat and carrying a cane.
 When miniaturism went out of favour in the 1930s, she gave lectures on the art of miniature painting.
 She also adapted her techniques, turning to floral still life paintings, and large oil works.

 In 1937, with her daughter now married, Dix moved to Southern California, where at first she lived on a ranch near Santa Barbara.
 In an attempt to find emotional stability, she briefly joined a community of monks led by Ananda Ashrama, who preached religious tolerance and simple living.
 Despite her impatience, the experience reportedly had a calming effect on her.

 Declining years

 During World War II Dix took a job with the Plas-Tex Corporation painting radium on airplane parts.
 During this time she suffered from exposure to radiation, which resulted in a small pension.
 Following this, she worked in a laundry, and joined the International Association of Machinists, drilling holes in airplane parts.

-She was justifiably proud of her part in helping the war effort, but her painting all but stopped.
+She was justifiably proud of her part in contributing to the war effort, but her painting all but stopped.
 Despite this, she exhibited in the miniature division of the California Art Club.